arvidn/libtorrent/trunk/docs/manual.rst

 The interface parameter can also be a hostname that will resolve to the device you want to listen on.

+If you're also starting the DHT, it is a good idea to do that after you've called ``listen_on()``, since the default listen port for the DHT is the same as the tcp listen socket.
+If you start the DHT first, it will assume the tcp port is free and open the udp socket on that port, then later, when ``listen_on()`` is called, it may turn out that the tcp port is in use.
+That results in the DHT and the bittorrent socket listening on different ports.
+If the DHT is active when ``listen_on`` is called, the udp port will be rebound to the new port, if it was configured to use the same port as the tcp socket, and if the listen_on call failed to bind to the same port that the udp uses.

+The reason why it's a good idea to run the DHT and the bittorrent socket on the same port is because that is an assumption that may be used to increase performance.
+One way to accelerate the connecting of peers on windows may be to first ping all peers with a DHT ping packet, and connect to those that responds first.
+On windows one can only connect to a few peers at a time because of a built in limitation (in XP Service pack 2).

 pop_alert() set_severity_level()
 --------------------------------